Alexander Lascelles, Viscount Lascelles

 Alexander Edgar Lascelles, Viscount Lascelles (born 13 May 1980) is an English chef, and the third child and second son of David Lascelles, 8th Earl of Harewood, and his first wife Margaret, Viscountess Lascelles.
 He is heir apparent to the earldom of Harewood, due to his elder brother having been born before their parents' marriage.
-He is a great-great-grandson of George V.
+He is a great-great-grandson of George V and second cousin once removed to Charles III.

 A chef, Lascelles has also taught about food at the John of Gaunt School, Trowbridge.

 Personal life

-Lascelles' first child, Leo, was born out of wedlock and is unable to succeed to his grandfather's earldom.
-On 18 August 2017 at Kew Gardens, Alexander Lascelles married Annika Elizabeth Reed (b.
-1984).
-They have a daughter, Ivy, born in 2018.
+Lascelles has a son, Leo (b.
+2008), with his former girlfriend, Laleh Yeganegy.

-As he is in the line of succession to the throne, under the Royal Marriages Act 1772, until 2015 Lascelles needed royal permission to marry.
+Lascelles has a daughter, Ivy, and a son, Kit, with his wife Annika Reed (m.
+2017), born in 2018 and 2023, respectively.

 Ancestry

-The following table shows five generations.
+The following table shows four generations.